section-engineering-education/engineering-education/content/articles/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/index.md

 ![Headline column](/engineering-education/natural-language-processing-using-gradient-boosting-machine-and-h2o-library/headline-column.jpg)

 The steps above show how to remove stop words, convert text into lower and perform tokenization.
-The next step is to perform vectorize the tokenized text.
+The next step is to vectorize the tokenized text.

 ### Vectorization
 Vectorization is the process of converting the tokenized text to a list of numbers.
-The list of numbers are known as word vectors which the model then uses as input.
+The list of numbers are known as word vectors which the model uses as input.

-Machines do not understand text, that's why we convert the text into numeric form/ list of numbers.
+Machines do not understand text, that's why we need to convert the text into numeric form (list of numbers).
 In H2O, we use the `H2OWord2vecEstimator` algorithm to convert the tokenized text to word vectors.

 For further reading on how the `H2OWord2vecEstimator` algorithm converts the tokenized text to word vectors, read this [documentation](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/word2vec.html)